 What is a Deep Learning

-Deep learning is basically a subset of Neural Networks; perhaps you can say a complex Neural Network with many hidden layers in it.
+Deep learning is a subset of Neural Networks; perhaps you can say a complex Neural Network with many hidden layers.

 Structure of Deep learning network